TylerM2112/middlewherev3/styleGuide.md

 ```

 #### Comments
-* A small (1 or 2 sentence) comment about what the function does should supercede the functiom.
+* A small (1 or 2 sentence) comment about what the function does should supersede the function.
 This is so when the function is done it can be collapsed and we still know what the function does.

-* After development of a function, write a comment with what types of parameters are passed and what type of variable is being returned (void if the function doesn't return anything).
+* After development of a function, write a comment with what types of parameters are passed and how as well as what type of variable is being returned (void if the function doesn't return anything).

 #### 2 spaces for TABS
 #### Use mapDispatchToProps
+* Use mapDispatchToProps even if there is only one function being called.
+This is to provide consistency and ease for reading the code.